kovzol/realgeom/README.md

 result, and return the answer to the user in a readable format.

 This project is a work-in-progress.
 We will continuously add new items when there are visible steps forward.
-There is nothing very useful available yet, so please come back later.
+There is not much very useful available yet, so please come back later.

 ## Credits ##